-HCD commends Del Norte County and Crescent City for their leadership in taking a regional approach toward fulfilling their important role in advancing the state's housing, transportation, and environmental goals.
-HCD looks forward to its continued partnership with the region, and in assisting in planning efforts to accommodate the region's share of housing need, including the continued implementation of Early Action Planning Grant funding.
+HCD commends Amador County and its local governments for their leadership in fulfilling its important role in advancing the state's housing, transportation, and environmental goals.
+HCD looks forward to its continued partnership with the region, and in assisting in planning efforts to accommodate Amador County and its local governments and to assisting in planning efforts to accommodate the region's share of housing need.